bldamalla/ProtStructs.jl/docs/src/index.md

 ProtStructs.jl is a simple project for analyzing protein structures.
 So far, the project is a layer on `Chemfiles.jl`, which is used to read PDB files.

-Plans are to include a small and lightweight parser for PDB files.
+The package provides a small and lightweight parser for PDB files.
+Obtained information is cast into a `StructureFrame` object.
+So far, not all a lot of information is extracted from PDB files.

 The model of protein structure is completely different from the hierarchical model of BioStructures.jl.
 In this module, a collection of objects contained in a parent group is represented by a `Vector` of indices that _point to_ the referred objects.

+Abstractions for analysis are planned; however, this will not be until the overall model is polished.

 ## What does the package provide?